home-assistant/home-assistant.io/source/_docs/frontend/icons.markdown

 ### Suggesting an Icon Alias

-Sometimes an icon exists, but you weren't able to find it with the terms you were searching for.
+Sometimes an icon exists, but you aren't able to find it with the terms you were searching for.
 If this has ever happened to you, please [open an issue with the MDI team to suggest new aliases](https://github.com/Templarian/MaterialDesign/issues/new?assignees=&labels=Alias&template=4_alias.yml) that can be added to existing icons.